odrodrig/odrspiceworks-example/docs/CloudApps.md

 # App Cards

 Apps are made up of a collection of web pages that we refer to as **Cards**.
 A card is a blank canvas that appears in a specific location inside of Spiceworks where your app can display content.
-Cards will always have their own full page, but you can also have them displayed within the help desk or device views.
+Cards will always have their own full page linked to in the primary navigation, but you can also have them displayed within each ticket or device view.